|MA (Master of Arts in Social Sciences)

 Please include the following:

-The programme is designed for those who want to know:
+The programme is designed for those who want to understand:

-- the dynamics of techno- and social innovation and the role of different actors (entrepreneurs, large companies, governments, and most of all, humans) in these dynamics and in steering innovation toward a more sustainable future;
+- the dynamics of technological and social innovations towards a transition to sustainability, and the role of different actors (entrepreneurs, companies, governments, and most of all, citizens) in these dynamics;

-- the role and nature of technology, including its critique, and, in particular, the meaning and management of digital transformation, and its impact on the economy, society, government, and people.
+- the role and the nature of technology, including its critique, and its impact on the economy, society, governance, and people from a sustainability perspective.

-The MA brings together some of the most renowned scholars of innovation and governance – Carlota Perez, Erik S. Reinert, Wolfgang Drechsler, Jan A. Kregel, Vasilis Kostakis and others – who offer students a coherent set of skills for understanding and managing techno-logical changes and digital transformations in tech- and innovation-oriented organizations as well as in international bodies.
+The Master’s programme brings together some of the most renowned scholars of innovation and governance – Carlota Perez, Erik S. Reinert, Wolfgang Drechsler, Jan A. Kregel, Vasilis Kostakis, and others – who offer students a coherent set of skills for understanding, leading and managing sustainability transitions, technological changes and innovations.

 The 2 year (120 ECTS) curriculum outline:

-Core studies – provide an overview of different approaches to economic development and innovation, and show the interrelationships between the main elements of the market economy – financial resources, production capital (technology), socio-political framework (institutions) – and their role in promoting innovation.
+Core studies – provide an overview of different approaches to economic development and innovation, and show the interrelationships between the main elements of the economy – finance, production capital (technology), socio-political framework (institutions) – and their role in promoting innovation and sustainable development.

-Special studies – deepen the knowledge on: (a) innovation, technological developments and the supporting socio-economic environment; (b) governance and public sector functioning with the focus on managing digital transformation and innovation in the public sector and the phenomenon of e-government.
+Special studies – deepen the knowledge on: (a) innovation, technological developments and the supportive socio-institutional environment; (b) governance of these aspects with a focus on leading and managing sustainability transitions, technological change and innovation.

-Free choice module – provides students with a possibility to choose subjects according to their needs and preferences.
+Free choice module – allows students to choose subjects according to their needs and preferences.

-Graduation Thesis – students do an academic research on a specific technology governance and digital transformation topic and demonstrate an ability of critical use of data, appropriate and sound analysis, and critical assessment of findings.
+Graduation Thesis – students carry out academic research on a specific technology governance and sustainability topic, and demonstrate capabilities of a systemic approach to the use of data, appropriate and sound analysis, and critical assessment of findings.